 Dropshipping is becoming an ever more profitable and popular way of selling.
-Instead of keeping goods in stock, you simply transfer your customers‚ orders and shipment details to a third-party.
-After that, a manufacturer, wholesale, or another retailer ships the goods out to your customer.
+Instead of keeping goods in stock, you simply transfer your customers’ orders and shipment details to a third party.
+After that, a manufacturer, wholesaler, or another retailer ships the goods out to your customer.

-It’s a great way to reduce time to market, however, a speedy product data process is paramount, in order for it to run smoothly.
+It’s a great way to reduce time to market, however, speedy product data processes are paramount for it to run smoothly.

 Increased selling days

-Reducing your time to market, through improved, streamlined product information management will ultimately give you more time to sell your products.
-Overall, more selling days mean increased sales revenues, and you’re more likely to gain a significant advantage over competitors in your industry.
+Reducing your time to market through improved, streamlined product information management will ultimately give you more time to sell your products.
+Overall, more selling days mean increased sales revenues. to add to that, you’re more likely to gain a significant advantage over your competitors.

 Improved marketing operations

-Creating launch schedules and having better processes in place will allow your marketing teams to plan more efficiently.
-This is because the availability of required information and assets will be sooner and more predictable.
+Creating launch schedules and having better processes in place will mean your marketing teams can plan more efficiently.
+This is because the availability of required information and assets will be much improved and more predictable.
 Because of better quality data being available sooner and on a more predictable schedule, they’ll have everything they need to create a killer marketing plan for your products.

 What affects your time to market?

-There are a number of factors that can affect how quickly you can get your products to market.
+There are a number of factors that affect how quickly you get your products to market.
 Starting with issues in the development stages, to logistical operations, such as delivery dates.
-The creation, availability, and distribution of information related to your products can also greatly impact your time to market.
-Here we’ve outlined some of the potential hold-ups at each stage:
+The creation, availability, and distribution of information related to your products can also massively impact your time to market.
+Here are some of the potential hold-ups at each stage:

 Sourcing product data

-When getting data for a product, a number of questions will arise:
+When getting data for a product, a number of questions will come up:

 - What format is it coming in?